XMLTV/xmltv/README.md

 XML::LibXSLT                  (tv_grab_is)
 ```

+When building XMLTV, any missing modules that are required for the selected grabbers/utilities will be reported.

 ### Recommended distributions/modules

-The following modules are recommended (e.g. faster JSON processing, better character handling) but the software will works without them installed:
+The following modules are recommended but XMLTV works without them installed:

 ```
 File::chdir                      (testing grabbers)